 Say hello to Graph Buddy!

-Your new best pal to help you understand your Scala code better
+Your new best pal to help you understand your Java and Scala code better

 With today’s IDEs, we are all forced to browse code written as text in flatly-structured files, with almost no information about the semantic dependencies between particular code units.
-What if we could take a different look and, instead of seeing just source code in text files, go through colorful graph nodes that instantly and clearly show you dependencies and other essential structural bits extracted from your codebase?
+What if we could take a different look and, instead of seeing just source code in text files, go through colorful graph nodes that instantly and clearly show you the structure of your code extracted from your codebase?

 How can Graph Buddy help you?

-Graph Buddy aims to speed up your process of reading and learning about source codes.
+Graph Buddy aims to speed up your process of reading and learning your source code.
 The Graph Buddy plugin provides a set of useful features and techniques that will help you easily browse through twisted code dependencies.
 At the same time, it gives you a better understanding of the code structure in your codebase.

 Table of Contents

 - Say hello to Graph Buddy!